WCCT-TV: Newscasts

 In July 1993, WTXX debuted a nightly 10 p.m. newscast produced by NBC station WVIT, called Connecticut News Live at 10.
 The news team consisted of WVIT's evening news team (anchors Gerry Brooks and Joanne Nesti, weather from Brad Field, Beasley Reece with sports), along with reporters from WVIT.
 In 1998, when WTIC replaced WVIT as WTXX's LMA partner, the WVIT-produced broadcasts were replaced with a simulcast of the first half-hour of WTIC's nightly 10 p.m. newscast; on April 24, 2006, the station began simulcasting the entire newscast; if Fox sports programming kept the newscast from starting on time on channel 61, it was aired on WTXX under the title News at Ten.

 On December 12, 2009, WTIC, WCCT (then WTXX), and the Hartford Courant moved into new combined newsroom facilities in downtown Hartford, and WTIC rebranded from Fox 61 to Fox CT (a transition completed in July 2010); in addition, WTIC became the second station in the market to begin broadcasting its local newscasts in high definition.
 The news simulcasts on WCCT were included in the transition.

 In June 2010, the station ended the simulcast of WTIC's 10 p.m. newscast.
-It now airs a rebroadcast of WTIC's 11 p.m. newscast at 1 a.m., while the 10 p.m. newscast is re-aired on weekends; these rebroadcasts include a sports highlight program called Xfinity Sports Desk at 1:45 a.m. on early Sunday and Monday mornings.
+It now airs a rebroadcast of WTIC's 11 p.m. newscast at 1 am, while the 10 p.m. newscast is re-aired on weekends; these rebroadcasts include a sports highlight program called Xfinity Sports Desk at 1:45 a.m. on early Sunday and Monday mornings.
 Originally, this was not simulcast on WTXX but has since been added (the 10 p.m. newscast continues to be shown live on WCCT, if it is preempted on WTIC due to sports programming overruns).
 The station also carries the 8 a.m. hour of WTIC's morning newscast (a previous simulcast of Fox 61 Morning News had aired at one point, but was later dropped).
 WTIC also produces a weekly public affairs show called The Real Story, which airs Sunday mornings at 8:30 a.m. with a repeat on WCCT at 11 a.m.

-Other than simulcasts and default carriage of WTIC's newscasts in the event of Fox Sports programming delays, WCCT does not carry traditional local newscasts produced specifically for the station; as such, the station was one of only two Tribune-owned stations not carrying their own daily newscasts (alongside WNOL/New Orleans).
+Other than simulcasts and default carriage of WTIC's newscasts in the event of Fox Sports programming delays, WCCT does not carry traditional local newscasts produced specifically for the station.

 Sports programming

-WCCT holds the local broadcast television rights to the WNBA's Connecticut Sun.
+The station holds the local rights to air 29 New York Mets games from WPIX.
+WCCT held the local broadcast television rights to the WNBA's Connecticut Sun until 2023.
 Prior to airing Sun games, the station held the over-the-air broadcast rights to the NHL's Hartford Whalers.

 Technical information

 Subchannels

-WCCT-TV provides four subchannels, which are carried on the multiplexed digital signals of other Hartford–New Haven television stations:
+WCCT-TV provides four subchannels, which are carried on the multiplexed signals of other Hartford–New Haven television stations:

-ATSC 3.0 lighthouse
+ATSC 3.0 lighthouse service

 In 2021, WCCT-TV began serving as the ATSC 3.0 (Next Gen TV) lighthouse for Connecticut broadcasters with all subchannels on UHF 33.